found a new home!

 for one too.
 Find a pet to adopt.

-I am already neutered, housetrained, purebred, a special needs pet, up to date with shots, good with kids, and good with dogs.
+I am already spayed, housetrained, purebred, a special needs pet, in need of an experienced adopter, up to date with shots, and good with dogs.

 For more information on our adoption process (which includes an application, references and a home visit prior to meeting dogs) or to see other Shelties available for adoption, please visit our website at www.mnsheltierescue.org, or contact us for the adoption application.
-Pooh Bear's adoption fee is $150.00, and he is neutered, current on vaccinations, heartworm tested and on heartworm preventative (during heartworm season), had senior blood profile with thyroid test, had a dental with extractions, is microchipped, has been bathed and brushed, etc. All of our dogs are indoor dogs and are not to be left outside unattended (not even in a fenced yard, if the adopter is not at home).
+Lady's adoption fee is $250.00, and she is spayed, current on vaccinations, heartworm tested and on heartworm preventative (during heartworm season), is microchipped, has been bathed and brushed, etc. All of our dogs are indoor dogs and are not to be left outside unattended (not even in a fenced yard, if the adopter is not at home).

 Not ready to adopt, but you still would like to help a Sheltie in need?
 Sponsor a Sheltie!
 We gratefully accept donations of any size, and donations to MNSR are tax-deductible since we are a 501(c)3 not for profit organization.
 Click here for a secure online donation via GiveMN.org: http://givemn.razoo.com/story/Minnesota-Sheltie-Rescue

 If you are interested in fostering a Sheltie and have a fenced yard, please email email@example.com.
 Please note that we are an all-volunteer organization, and we respond to inquiries as quickly as we can.